The ‘Jurisprudence of Interests’ (Interessenjurisprudenz) from Germany: History, Accomplishments, Evaluation

 February 26, 2012

-A first part evaluates its position in the great methodological debate (Methodestreit) over the role of judge, which emerged in the beginning of XXth century in Germany.
-The ancient conceptual methodology (Begriffsjurisprudentz) came under siege from new methodological orientation like the ‘Free Law School’ and the ‘School of Objective interpretation’.
-The most effective challenger and the winner on debate was this Interessenjurisprudenz developed by von Heck at Tubingen.
+This doctrine was part in a great methodological debate (Methodenstreit) about role of the judge, which emerged by the beginning of twentieth century in Germany.
+The ancient conceptual methodology (Begriffsjurisprudentz) came under siege from new methodological orientations like the ‘Free Law School’ and the ‘School of Objective interpretation’.
+The most effective challenger and the final winner of the debate was Interessenjurisprudenz.

-The second part of the paper articulates the main contributions and specific vision of the movement as regard the method of the judge.
+After a first part focusing on historical developments the paper articulates the main contributions and the specific vision of the movement.

-The last part briefly assesses the actual significance of Interessenjurisprudenz for Germanic legal space and for other legal cultures (Anglo-Saxon and French).
+The last part will briefly assess the actual significance of Interessenjurisprudenz for Germanic legal space and for other legal cultures (Anglo-Saxon and French).

 Keywords: Interessenjurisprudenz, Conflicting considerations, Interest, Begriffsjurisprudentz, School of Objective interpretation, Free Law School, Wertungsjurisprudentz

 JEL Classification: K00, K40Accepted Paper Series

 Date posted: February 27, 2012 ; Last revised: January 30, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo5 in 0.438 seconds